 The Long Answer

-The reason they haven’t stopped waking is usually a vicious cycle: baby wakes and can’t put himself back to sleep being fed, so parents do what they think is helpful and feed the baby.
+The reason they haven’t stopped waking is usually a vicious cycle: baby wakes and can’t put himself back to sleep without being fed, so parents do what they think is helpful and feed the baby.
 And this feed to sleep association happens every few hours after baby comes out of a sleep cycle and doesn’t know how to go back to sleep by himself - See the cycle here?

 Feeding and/or nursing to sleep is just about the biggest sleep prop I see as a sleep consultant.
 People don’t usually think of it as a “sleep prop” because of how natural and necessary it is.
 They tend to associate the term with pacifiers, mobiles, and crib aquariums.
 But a sleep prop is really anything external that your baby relies on in order to get to sleep.

 So if you’re still feeding your baby to sleep at bedtime, chances are, they are waking multiple times a night looking for that feed (regardless of hunger level).
-And it’s here that you need to make some changes.

 “But I’m not!”
 I can hear you saying.
 “I put him to bed while he’s still awake, and he falls asleep independently!
 No props, no nothing!
 But he still wakes up three times a night looking to eat!”